-- 10.1 To date there has been limited implementation of preferential procurement practices in the sector: The signatories to this charter commit themselves to: - 10.1.1 80% of B-BBEE Procurement Spend from all Empowering Suppliers based on the B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend; - 10.1.2 15% B-BBEE Procurement Spend from all Empowering Suppliers that are Qualifying Small Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend - 10.1.3 15% of B-BBEE Procurement Spend from all Empowering Suppliers that are Exempted Micro-Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend - 10.1.4 40% of BBEE Procurement Spend from all Empowering Suppliers that are at least 51% black owned; - 10.1.5 12% of B-BBEE Procurement Spend from all Empowering Suppliers that are more than 30% black women-owned based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement and - 10.1.6 Spend 40% of procurement spend on property service Enterprises (level 1-3) as a percentage of total property Services spend. - 10.2 There are numerous micro and small businesses in the sector; however few of these have significant levels of black ownership and control. - 10.3 The property sector commits itself to invest in, support, facilitate and foster new and existing small and micro enterprises possessing that are black owned, through the implementation of comprehensive enterprise development programmes.
-The parties to the charter therefore commit to achieve the following targets
+- 10.1 To date there has been limited implementation of preferential procurement practices in the sector: The signatories to this sector code commit themselves to: - a) 80% of B-BBEE Procurement Spend from all Empowering Suppliers based on the B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend; - b) 15% B-BBEE Procurement Spend from all Empowering Suppliers that are Qualifying Small Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend; - c) 15% of B-BBEE Procurement Spend from all Empowering Suppliers that are Exempted Micro-Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend; - d) 40% of BBEE Procurement Spend from all Empowering Suppliers that are at least 51% black owned; - e) 12% of B-BBEE Procurement Spend from all Empowering Suppliers that are more than 30% black women-owned based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement and - f) Spend 40% of procurement spend on property service Enterprises that are 51% black owned (level 1-3) as a percentage of total property Services spend. - 10.2 There are numerous micro and small businesses in the sector; however few of these have significant levels of black ownership and control. - The property sector commits itself to invest in, support, facilitate and foster new and existing small and micro enterprises possessing that are black owned, through the implementation of comprehensive enterprise development programmes.
+The parties to the charter therefore commit to achieve the following targets:

-- 10.4 2% of annual value of NPAT on all supplier development contributions Consequently each enterprise in the sector commits to achieve a target of 1% of annual value NPAT on enterprise development contributions and sector specific . - 10.5 All principles under Supplier and Enterprise Development (Code 400) in the revised codes as amended time to time (for both generic and QSE) are applicable
+- 10.3.1.2% of annual value of NPAT on all Supplier Development contributions; - 10.3.2.
+Consequently each enterprise in the sector commits to achieve a target of 1% of annual value NPAT on Enterprise Development contributions and sector specific . - 10.4 All principles under Supplier and Enterprise Development (Code 400) in the revised codes as amended time to time (for both generic and QSE) are applicable

-CODE 400: ENTERPRISE and SUPPLIER DEVELOPMENT GENERIC SCORECARD - (39 POINTS)
+CODE 400: ENTERPRISE and SUPPLIER DEVELOPMENT GENERIC ENTITIES - 39 POINTS

-MEASUREMENT CATEGORY & CRITERIA WEIGHTING POINTS COMPLIANCE TARGETS 2.1 PREFERENTIAL PROCUREMENT BBEE Procurement Spend from all Empowering Suppliers based on the B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 80% B-BBEE Procurement Spend from all Empowering Suppliers that are Qualifying Small Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 15% B-BBEE Procurement Spend from all Empowering Suppliers that are Exempted Micro-Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 15% B-BBEE Procurement Spend from all Empowering Suppliers that are at least 51% black owned Micro-Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 8 40% B-BBEE Procurement Spend from all Empowering Suppliers that are more than 30% black women-owned based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 4 12% Percentage of procurement spend with Black owned Property Service enterprises (level 1-3) as a percentage of the total property services spend 6 40% 2.2 SUPPLIER DEVELOPMENT Annual value of all Supplier Development Contributions made by the Measured Entity as a percentage of the target.
+MEASUREMENT CATEGORY & CRITERIA WEIGHTING POINTS COMPLIANCE TARGETS 2.1 PREFERENTIAL PROCUREMENT BBEE Procurement Spend from all Empowering Suppliers based on the B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 80% B-BBEE Procurement Spend from all Empowering Suppliers that are Qualifying Small Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 15% B-BBEE Procurement Spend from all Empowering Suppliers that are Exempted Micro-Enterprises based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 2 15% B-BBEE Procurement Spend from all Empowering Suppliers that are at least 51% black owned based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 8 40% B-BBEE Procurement Spend from all Empowering Suppliers that are more than 30% black women-owned based on the applicable B-BBEE Procurement Recognition Levels as a percentage of Total Measured Procurement Spend 4 12% Percentage of procurement spend with at least 51% Black owned Property Service enterprises (level 1-3) as a percentage of the total property services spend 6 40% 2.2 SUPPLIER DEVELOPMENT Annual value of all Supplier Development Contributions made by the Measured Entity as a percentage of the target.
 10 2% of NPAT 2.3 ENTERPRISE DEVELOPMENT 2.3.1 Annual value of Enterprise Development Contributions and Sector Specific Programmes made by the Measured Entity as a percentage of the target.
 5 1% of NPAT